Sonia O'Sullivan: 2010–present

 In 2012, O'Sullivan carried the Olympic flame when it arrived in Dublin on 6 June.
 She carried the flame onto St Stephen's Green and lit an Olympic cauldron.
 O'Sullivan was made chef de mission for Team Ireland at the 2012 Olympic Games.

 O'Sullivan completed the 2013 Ealing Half Marathon in 1:27:28.

 Personal life

 O'Sullivan's father John played as a goalkeeper for Cobh Ramblers football team.
 He had been in the Irish Navy.
 Her mother Mary died in 2023.

 O'Sullivan is married to Nic Bideau and lives in Melbourne, Australia.
-Together they have two daughters, Ciara, and Sophie.
-Sophie won a silver medal in the 800 metres at the 2018 European Athletics U18 Championships in Győr, Hungary, 1500 metres gold at the 2023 European Athletics U23 Championships in Espoo, Finland, and 1500 metres gold at the 2024 Irish National Athletics Championships.
+Together they have two daughters, Ciara and Sophie.
+The latter won a silver medal in the 800 metres at the 2018 European Athletics U18 Championships in Győr, Hungary, 1500 metres gold at the 2023 European Athletics U23 Championships in Espoo, Finland, and 1500 metres gold at the 2024 Irish National Athletics Championships.

 O'Sullivan has written two books: Running To Stand Still published in 2001 and Sonia My Story in 2008.

 She frequently commentates for RTÉ during World and European Championship Athletics.